29 Results

 Walking Club (Fall/Winter/Spring)Enrichment/Senior ProgramsWalking Club Get Moving at Franklin High School!
 Looking for a great cardio workout?
 Lace up your shoes and join us for indoor walking at Franklin High School, where you can enjoy staying active all year round!
 Let's make walking the halls a fun and healthy activity together!
 Don't miss out on this opportunity to maintain your fitness in a comfortable warm indoor setting, Monday - Thursday (November 3 - March 26) 6:00 - 9:00 PM We look forward to seeing you there!
 Note: The school will be closed for walking sessions whenever Franklin Public Schools are closed.
 For building security reasons, all fitness walkers are required to register and pick up a walking shirt that they must wear while they walk.
 Walking shirt cost is included in registration.Fall 2025 -

 Card Club for Seniors (Winter/Spring)Enrichment/Senior Programs**NEW** Card Club for Seniors A senior center card club is a social and recreational activity where seniors can gather to play card games and chat.
 This club provides fellowship and an opportunity for both experienced players and beginners to socialize while playing games Bridge, Euchre, Uno, Cribbage and more.
-They are a great way for mature adults to meet new people and stay engaged with their community.
+A great opportunity to meet new people and stay engaged with their community.
 No experience is necessary — everyone is welcome!
 There’s no formal instruction, just fun and good company.
 The Community Education & Recreation Department will have cards available.
 Register ahead of time, or simply stop by and we’ll help you get signed up!Winter/Spring 2026 -

 Game Club For Seniors (Winter/Spring)Enrichment/Senior Programs**NEW** Game Club for Seniors Looking for a fun way to meet new people and enjoy some friendly competition?
 Our brand-new Game Club is just for seniors like you!
 Whether you love classic board games, card games, puzzles, or just want to try something new, our club is the perfect place to play, laugh, and connect with new people.
 No experience is necessary — everyone is welcome!
 There’s no formal instruction, just an open time to play.
 Come on your own, or bring a friend.
 Registration is encouraged but not required.Winter/Spring 2026 -